matthewpalmer/matthewpalmer.github.io/_posts/2014-12-10-automate-building-press-list-apple-script.markdown

 Matthew Palmer, Matthew Palmer — Web and iOS developer and designer., http://matthewpalmer.net/, _matthewpalmer
 ```

-And if switching to your text editor with the keyboard is too much, you can the following code on the line above the first `end tell` statement.
+And if switching to your text editor with the keyboard is too much, you can add the following code on the line above the first `end tell` statement.

 ```
 tell application "Sublime Text 2" to activate